 The FDA reviews all NDAs and BLAs submitted before it accepts them for filing.
 The FDA may request additional information rather than accept an NDA for filing.
 In this event, the NDA or BLA must be resubmitted with the additional information and is subject to review before the FDA accepts it for filing.
 After an application is filed, the FDA may refer the NDA or BLA to an advisory committee for review, evaluation and recommendation as to whether the application should be approved and under what conditions.
 The FDA is not bound by the recommendations of an advisory committee, but it considers them carefully when making decisions.
 The FDA may deny approval of an NDA or BLA if the applicable regulatory criteria are not satisfied.
 Data obtained from clinical trials are not always conclusive and the FDA may interpret data differently than we interpret the same data.
 The FDA may issue a complete response letter, which may require additional clinical or other data or impose other conditions that must be met in order to secure final approval of the NDA or BLA.
 If a product receives regulatory approval, the approval may be significantly limited to specific diseases and dosages or the indications for use may otherwise be limited, which could restrict the commercial value of the product.
-In addition, the FDA may require us to conduct Phase 4 testing which involves clinical trials designed to further assess a drug's safety and effectiveness after NDA or BLA approval, and may require surveillance programs to monitor the safety or efficacy questions are raised after the product reaches the market.
+In addition, the FDA may require us to conduct Phase 4 testing which involves clinical trials designed to further assess a drug's safety and effectiveness after NDA or BLA approval, and may require surveillance programs to monitor the safety of approved products which have been commercialized.
+Once issued, the FDA may withdraw product approval if ongoing regulatory requirements are not met or if safety or efficacy questions are raised after the product reaches the market.